 You too can invest in any or all of these financial instruments at Angel Broking by Opening a Demat / Trading account

-A sub-broker is a person approved by the stock exchange to assist investors in buying selling and dealing in securities in return for a brokerage.
+An authorised person is a person approved by the stock exchange to assist investors in buying selling and dealing in securities in return for a brokerage.

 - Portfolio management